 What are UX and UI design?

-Interaction that a huma user has with everyday products and services is the focus of UX design.
+The interaction that a human user has with everyday products and services is the focus of UX design.
 The purpose of user experience design is to make using these products and services, whether digital or physical, as simple, logical, and enjoyable as possible.

 The term “user experience” has been used since the 1990s.
 Don Norman, an Apple cognitive scientist, invented the phrase before Apple became the popular name it is today.
 He put a lot of emphasis on user-centered design, which puts the user at the center of the product development process.
 While you’re certainly familiar with the word “user-friendly,” it wasn’t widely used at the time.